dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 3.2.4**

+*   Disable auto-populate signup sheet fields for admins and signup sheet managers when live search is enabled, so signup fields don't start out filled with the admin's or signup sheet manager's info
+*   Added filter hooks to allow other plugins to add to or modify user signup fields when auto-populating the form fields for logged in users

 **Version 3.2.3**

 *   Add code to dataTables on admin side to allow proper sorting of data by date (when showing date column)